vpokludova/projects/eu_fiscal_analysis/README.md

     - So, when looking at deficit/surplus, it's good to have a positive observed value rather than a negative one

-- The dataset used was [Government deficit/surplus, debt, and associated data" from Eurostat](https://ec.europa.eu/eurostat/databrowser/view/gov_10dd_edpt1__custom_10088085/default/table?lang=en)
+- The dataset used was [Government deficit/surplus, debt, and associated data](https://ec.europa.eu/eurostat/databrowser/view/gov_10dd_edpt1__custom_10088085/default/table?lang=en)

 **Visualization of the dataset:**